jamesdiacono/Replete/README.md

 - _repl.js_: A Node.js module exporting the constructor for a generic REPL.
 This is the heart of Replete.

-- _webl/_: A directory containing source code for the WEBL, which is used by the browser REPL.
+- _webl/_: A directory containing source code for the WEBL, used by the browser REPL.
 The WEBL is a standalone tool for remotely evaluating source code in the browser.
 See webl/README.md.

-- _cmdl/_: A directory containing the source code for the CMDL, which is like the WEBL but for command-line runtimes.
+- _cmdl/_: A directory containing the source code for the CMDL, like the WEBL but for command-line runtimes.
 See cmdl/README.md.

 - _package.json_: The Node.js package manifest.
 It specifies the Acorn dependency, and tells Node that the above files are modules.

 ## Capabilities
 Replete expects to be provided with several __capability__ functions.
 These provide a rich opportunity to customise Replete.
 A minimal set of capabilities is defined for you, in the replete.js file.
-If you do not find these to be lacking, you may skip this section.
+If you do not find them to be lacking, you may skip this section.

 Messages are sent to Replete, generally from a text editor.
 A __message__ is an object containing the following properties: